coenttb/coenttb-com-server/Sources/Server Application/Blog/Posts/How to send images in email using pointfree-html.md

 Experience has taught me to test further, and so I also created a test mailing list to test sending the email with image.
 I use mailgun to manage my mailing list, and sending the email with image to that test mailing list also returned an email with correctly loaded image.

-Imagine my dissapointment when I sent out the real first newsletter and immediatlty received feedback that the image wasn't loading (fortunately, the rest was loading correctly).
+Imagine my dissapointment when I sent out the real first newsletter and immediatly received feedback that the image wasn't loading (fortunately, the rest was loading correctly).